rgambord/c99-doc/doc/sections/7/12/index.rst

 .. _9899_7.12p1:

+.. container:: snum

+   :ref:`1 <9899_7.12p1>`

-:ref:`1 <9899_7.12p1>` The header :ref:`\<math.h> <9899_7.12>` declares two types and many mathematical functions and defines several macros.
+The header :ref:`\<math.h> <9899_7.12>` declares two types and many mathematical functions and defines several macros.
 Most synopses specify a family of functions consisting of a principal function with one or more double parameters, a double return value, or both; and other functions with the same name but with f and l suffixes, which are corresponding functions with float and long double parameters, return values, or both.\ [#9899_note198]_ Integer arithmetic functions and conversion functions are discussed later.

 .. _9899_7.12p2:

+.. container:: snum

+   :ref:`2 <9899_7.12p2>`

-:ref:`2 <9899_7.12p2>` The types
+The types

 ::